A. The application process is very simple, enrol in only 4 steps. See more.

 A. All you need to do is book the activity at reception and pay the entry fee at the Account department (near reception) if necessary.

-The weekly NZLC Activity Calendar will indicate the meeting place and time.
-The Student Services team will be happy to help you to book activities and answer your questions.
+You can check time and location through NZLC Bookwhen page and the Student Services team will be happy to help you to book activities and answer your questions.

 Visas and Working in New Zealand